smblott-github/chromi/README.md

 --------------------

 The websocket server is just a simple echo server.
 It accepts connections (by default on `localhost` port `7441`).
-Whenever it receives a message, it forwards it to all clients (including the original sender).
+It forwards each message it receives to all clients (including to the original sender).

 The Chrome Extension
 --------------------